Starkscan

 That starter gives you one canonical workflow across:

-npm install -g @starkscan/cli@alpha
+npm install -g @starkscan/cli

 starkscan status